PatrycjaBochnak/ATuFit/README.md

 <h1 align="center"> A Tu Fit 🍎
 </h1>

-An application inspired by Fitatu
+An application inspired by Fitatu mobile application where you can counter your daily calories.

 ## How to start 🚀